UCL-ARC/museum_of_dreams/docs/aws/cdk/first-time-setup.md

 ## Note

-For the Museum of Dreamworlds Project, the cdk directory would be `/infrastructure`, but in other cases, it will usually where app.py is located in your cdk project
+For the Museum of Dreamworlds Project, the cdk directory would be `/infrastructure`.
+In other cases, it will usually be where app.py is located in your cdk project.

 ## Setting up profile (wip)